d1pl6/Links/README.md

 Browser: for shure Brave.
 I'm using 1.
 Firefox 2.
 Tor.
 3. Librewolf if needed. https://privacytests.org

-Android: LibeageOS on xiaomi mi a3 (android 16) + microg services for camera+location.
+Android os: LibeageOS on xiaomi mi a3 (android 16) + microg services for camera+location.
 But i wan't LineageOS for shure.

+Fossify: A fork of @SimpleMobileTools (Simple Mobile Tools bought by ZipoApps)